parrt/cs652/projects/smalltalk.md

 		;
 	```

 3. **Keyword messages**.
 These messages take one or more arguments, but unlike Java, the argument names are used in the call.
-For example, here's how to execute code block over the values from 1 to 5: `1 to: 5 do: [:i | ...]`.
+For example, here's how to execute a code block over the values from 1 to 5: `1 to: 5 do: [:i | ...]`.
 Method `to:do:` passes the iteration number as an argument to the code block when it evaluates it.
 Here's how to take the conjunction of two booleans: `true and: false`.

 **Precedence**.
 Unary operators have higher precedence than binary operators, which have higher precedence than keyword operators.
 Operators within the same type (unary, binary, keyword) group left to right.
 That means that `1+2*3` is `(1+2)*3` not `1+(2*3)` as we use in arithmetic and most other programming languages.
 Parentheses override the default precedence as usual.
 Here's an example that uses all three operators: